Support for Students

 There’s also a podcast available on the Aid.Evolved website where we cover a lot of ground on how you might kick start a career in the humanitarian sector.
 We also share a wide range of thoughts and reflections on best (and worst) practice.
 You can listen to that here.

 Finally, if you’re interested in some of the broader challenges and approaches in social innovation and international development, check out our books page.
-In addition to the two paperbacks we’ve published, it also includes a link to a free PDF eBook with approaching 200 pages of some of our favourite blog posts from the past twelve years.
+In addition to the three paperbacks we’ve published, it also includes a link to a free PDF eBook with approaching 200 pages of some of our most popular blog posts from the past twelve years.

-If you’d still like to talk you can find our contact details here – but please note that responses will be slow following our closure in April 2018.
+If you’d still like to talk you can find our contact details here.
 Please also don’t email asking for advice about a solution to a problem ‘somewhere in Africa’ if you’ve never been there, or never spent the time trying to understand the problem.
 If we’re honest, those days should be over.